CS340-21/oss/bmingled.md

 - There is no pull request template.
 - There has been only one commit ever, and it was 11 months ago.
 - For these reasons, I have concluded that the project is NOT accepting contributions.

+**Sprint 3**

+*MVStudio*
+	- I looked at the commit that fixed the libpng vulnerability and compared it to the MVStudio project's file that is supposed to contain the vulnerability.
+	- The changes made to the code in the libpng repository do NOT seem to be reflected in the MVStudio repository.
+	- Based on this and the fact that the file containing the vulnerability has NOT been updated since the vulnerability was fixed, I can confirm that the vulnerability DOES still exist in this project.

+*qemu*
+	- I looked at the commit that fixed the QEMU vulnerability and compared it to the 'qemu' project's file that supposedly contains the vulnerability.
+	- After comparing the lines that were changed to fix the vulnerability, I can confirm that the project DOES still have the vulnerability.
+	- The file containing the vulnerability has not been changed since it was fixed in the main QEMU repository.